 What’s the reverse creaming method?
 Why is it used?

-Most cakes use the “regular creaming method”: cream butter and sugar until light and fluffy, then gradually add eggs to emulsify, and finally fold in the dry ingredients.
-The Philly Fluff Cake flips this method on its head: you mix the fats with the dry ingredients first, then add the eggs at the end.
-This is called the reverse creaming method or reverse emulsification method.
+Most cakes follow the traditional creaming method: butter and sugar are beaten until light and fluffy, eggs are added gradually to create an emulsion, and the dry ingredients are folded in last.
+The Philly Fluff Cake reverses that order: the fats are mixed with the dry ingredients first, and the eggs are added at the end.
+This is known as the reverse creaming method, sometimes called reverse emulsification.

 Why does it include shortening?
 Isn’t that unhealthy?